Settlement process - Thailand

 - First access would be made to the defaulting members contribution to the fund.

-- Second access is a call on other members contribution to the fund.
+- Third, a call would be on other members' contribution to the fund.

-- Finally, a call would be made on the Exchange's contribution to the fund.
+- Finally, a call would be made on the remaining Exchange's contribution to the fund.

-- The Clearing Reserve Fund has a balance of THB 2 billion and can only be utilised following the exhaustion of all other sources of funds: the members line of credit, TSD’s line of credit and the Clearing Fund.
+- The Securities Clearing Reserve Fund has a balance of THB 4 million and can only be utilised following the exhaustion of all other sources of funds: the members line of credit, TSD’s line of credit and the Clearing Fund.

 - Under the current structure, if a member defaults, the member first borrows against its line of credit and then the TSD would use its own lines of credit.
 Beyond that, the TSD could use the Clearing Fund and only use the Clearing Reserve Fund if the Clearing Fund is exhausted.
 The defaulting member is obligated to repay the full amount of any monies paid from the fund, together with interest from the date of utilisation.